-Although transgender people are protected by the law, many still report facing discrimination in workplaces, or when looking for accommodation or when accessing goods and services.
+Even though transgender Australians are protected under the law, many still experience discrimination while at work, or when they are looking for accommodation, or when accessing goods and services.

 Like all Australians, transgender people have a right to not be discriminated against because of their gender.